 EU must be ready to impose sanctions on Ukraine: Czech minister

-BRUSSELS (Reuters) - The European Union must be ready to impose sanctions on Ukraine if it persists in using violence against protesters, the Czech foreign minister said on Monday, warning against what he saw as Soviet-style authoritarianism.
+BRUSSELS (Reuters) - The European Union must be ready to impose sanctions on Ukraine if the government persists in using violence against protesters, the foreign minister of the Czech Republic said on Monday as he warned against Soviet-style authoritarianism.

-Speaking before EU foreign ministers met in Brussels to discuss the Ukraine crisis, Lubomir Zaoralek said it was unacceptable to see human rights being blatantly violated on the borders of the European Union.
+Speaking ahead of a meeting of EU foreign ministers in Brussels, where Ukraine is to be discussed, Lubomir Zaoralek said it was unacceptable to see human rights being blatantly violated on the borders of the European Union.

 "It's something totally unacceptable, this violence and the role of the authorities in intimidation.
-It's something that is very close to our experience in the socialist past," Zaoralek told Reuters.
+It's something that is very close to our experience in the socialist past," Zaoralek told Reuters in his first interview with foreign media since being appointed at the end of January.

 "I am absolutely convinced that if there is an escalation of violence, I see no chance to avoid sanctions.
 The EU must use all tools at our disposal," he said.